-The CDB monitored and campaigned against parts of the new UK Animal Welfare Acts which restrict the freedom of choice.
+The CDB monitored and campaigned against parts of the UK Animal Welfare Acts which restricted the freedom of choice.
 It also monitored progress of the Council of Europe's Convention for the Protection of Pet Animals.
 This Convention severely restricts canine breeding, so has serious implications for ALL dog breeds across Europe and beyond.

 The Animal Welfare Acts came into force in Wales on 31 March 2007, England on 6 April 2007 and Scotland from 30 April 2007.
 Tail docking was effectively banned from the above dates.
 An exemption for certain working dogs only applies to those being docked in England or Wales.